crunchdao/datacrunch-notebooks/README.md

 CrunchDAO serves as a secure intermediary, enabling data-scientists to keep control of their models while powering financial institutions.

-The DAO is openly sharing data.
-Participants can collect and try to build model on the top of the fund investement strategies.

 Participants are rewarded with $CRUNCH tokens according to the correlation of their predictions and the markets.

 Join the adventure here: [Join](https://tournament.crunchdao.com/)